parastoorazavi/Web-Design-Challenge/README.md

 **Comparisons page:** <br>
 - Contains all of the visualizations on the same page so we can easily visually compare them.
 - Uses a Bootstrap grid for the visualizations.
--- The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
+- The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.

+**Data page:** <br>
+- Displays a responsive table containing the data used in the visualizations.
+- The table must be a bootstrap table component.
+- The data must come from exporting the .csv file as HTML, or converting it to HTML.

-## :doughnut:Bonus Part -	Import the SQL database into Pandas. <a name = "bonus_part"></a>
+## :doughnut:Considerations. <a name = "#consider_part"></a>

 1. Create a histogram to visualize the most common salary ranges for employees.
 2. Create a bar chart of average salary by title.